pingcap/docs-dm/en/relay-log.md

 After DM-worker is started, it automatically migrates the upstream binlog to the local configuration directory (the default migration directory is `<deploy_dir>/relay_log` if DM is deployed using TiUP).
 When DM-worker is running, it migrates the upstream binlog to the local file in real time.
 The sync processing unit of DM-worker, reads the binlog events of the local relay log in real time, transforms these events to SQL statements, and then migrates these statements to the downstream database.

-This document introduces the directory structure, initial migration rules and data purge of DM relay logs.
+This document introduces the directory structure and initial migration rules DM relay logs, and how to pause, resume, and purge relay logs.

+> **Note:**
+>
+> The relay log feature requires additional disk I/O operations, resulting in higher latency of data migration.
+If the disk I/O performance in the deployment environment is poor, the relay log feature may become a bottleneck of the migration task and thus slows the migration.

 ## Directory structure